 #4 Location And Accessibility

-Car-sharing should ease your commuting problems, not make it even more unaccessible.
-Though some of the car sharing companies may advertise “islandwide” pick-ups and drop-offs, it would be wise to do your due diligence, making sure there are cars and stations near your home or office before you sign up for any membership plan.
+Car-sharing should ease your commuting problems, not make it even more inaccessible.
+Though car sharing companies may advertise “islandwide” pick-ups and drop-offs, it would be wise to do your due diligence, making sure there are cars and stations near your home or office before you sign up for any membership plan.
 The ability to return a car at any station should also be a factor to take into consideration as it can significantly affect rental costs.

 #5 Child Seats